Seasonal Missionaries & Workamping

 Our staff would help the director and staff coordinate the volunteer teams and would also be encouraged to help us provide great hospitality to our volunteer teams.
 We appreciate kitchen help, maintenance and cleaning help, and simply showing appreciation to those folks who travel long distances to serve on mission here in Southeast Kentucky.

 Al our staff, both seasonal and year round, are always willing to "pitch in" wherever needed - as we are here as an act of worship and service to our Lord.
 As the director, you'll find me in the kitchen, mowing the lawn, cleaning, and fixing things.
 I'm just here to serve!!

 Where would you stay?

 Our facility is a bit different than most campgrounds.
-We are currently installing three full 30/50 hookups on our main campus.
-Our hookups are located in a corner of our parking lot - close to our front fields and front gate. (these will be ready by February 2022!)
+We have three full hookups 30/50, water, sewer, wifi).
+Our hookups are located in a corner of our parking lot - close to our front fields and front gate.
 Our facility is gated and secure, relatively quiet, and offers some nice views.